 6. ‘Pick Up and Put Down’ Method (PUPD)

 This method is pretty straightforward.
 The idea is to pick the baby up from the crib when he is fussy and cries during bedtime.
 Comfort him until he’s calm and ready to get back into the crib.
 You will need to repeat this method until the baby falls asleep.
 This is a gentle method that will assure the baby that you are around.
 However, it can require a good amount of patience and may not be ideal for all babies.
 Some babies may even feel worked up due to the constant picking up.

 How Long Does Sleep Training Take?

 The time it takes to sleep train each baby is different as it depends on the temperament of the baby.
-Some babies take to it faster than the others.
-Most method of sleep training will at least take a week to implement effectively with consistent practice.
+Some babies take to it faster than others.
+Most methods of sleep training will at least take a week to implement effectively with consistent practice.

 Tips for Sleep-training Your Child

 Not all methods work the same way for all babies.
-However, whatever method you use, there are some tips and measures that you can use to help facilitate your baby to sleep train.
-Here are some of the best ways to sleep train a baby.
+Here are some tips and measures that you can use to help facilitate your baby to sleep train.

 - Make sure your baby is comfortable in the crib.
-The mattress, comforter, and pillow need to soft and comfortable.
+The mattress, comforter, and pillow need to soft and cosy.

 - Swaddle your baby.
 Wrapping up your baby can help him remain calm and feel secure.